Stefan Peno: Professional career

 The son of a Guyanese mother and a Serbian father, Peno began playing basketball with the junior youth teams of OKK Belgrade.
 He joined the youth teams of FC Barcelona in the 2011–12 season.
 He made his professional debut with the reserve team of FC Barcelona, FC Barcelona B, in the Spanish 2nd-tier level LEB Oro, during the 2013–14 season.

 During the 2014–15 season, he continued to play with the reserve team of FC Barcelona, FC Barcelona B, but spent that season competing in the Spanish 3rd-tier level LEB Plata.
 That same season, he also played in just one game in the Spanish top-tier level Liga ACB, with the main senior men's club team of FC Barcelona.
 He spent the 2015–16 season with FC Barcelona B, playing once again in the Spanish 2nd-tier level LEB Oro.

 Peno made his EuroLeague debut with Barcelona, on 14 October 2016, in a win against UNICS Kazan.

-On August 22, 2017, Peno signed a three year deal with ALBA Berlin, with an option to return to FC Barcelona after the first season.
+On 22 August 2017, Peno signed a three-year deal with ALBA Berlin, with an option to return to FC Barcelona after the first season.
 Peno won the German double with Alba in 2020, winning both the Basketball Bundesliga and BBL-Pokal.

-On August 7, 2020, Peno extended his contract until 2022 and was loaned to Rasta Vechta.
+On 7 August 2020, Peno extended his contract until 2022 and was loaned to Rasta Vechta.

-On December 1, 2021, Peno signed with Bilbao Basket of the Liga ACB.
+On 1 December 2021, Peno signed with Bilbao Basket of the Liga ACB.

+On 1 July 2022, Peno signed with Lietkabelis Panevėžys of the Lithuanian Basketball League and the EuroCup.
+He left the team on 17 April 2023.

+On 9 August 2023, Peno signed with Maroussi of the Greek Basket League.
+On 31 December of the same year, he amicably departed the club for personal reasons.